 Wineries and other manufacturers of wine-based products can sell and deliver products to Washington D.C. and 47 US states (all except Alabama, Mississippi, and Utah).

-Alcoholic beverage retailers can sell and deliver one or more types of alcoholic products to D.C. and 13 states (Alaska, Connecticut, Florida, Louisiana, Oregon, Nebraska, Nevada, New Hampshire, North Dakota, Oregon, West Virginia, Virginia, Wyoming).
+Alcoholic beverage retailers can sell and deliver one or more types of alcoholic products to D.C. and 15 states (Alaska, California, Connecticut, Florida, Louisiana, Idaho, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, West Virginia, Virginia, and Wyoming).

 In almost all cases, an alcoholic beverage seller is required to have a license in its home state and in each state in which deliveries are made.
 For alcoholic beverage manufacturers, a federal permit is also required.
 Maintaining number state licenses, each with its own fees, can be time consuming and expensive.

 In the confusing network of state-by-state regulations, the best option for a Florida-based DtC alcoholic beverage business is to manufacture and sell products that are considered to be wine.
 Wine-based products include not only grape wine, but also cider, perry (pear wine), fruit wine, mead (honey wine), and certain low-alcohol appertifs.
 Products that derive their alcoholic content from “Other than Standard Orange Wine“, in particular, can be made to simulate vodka or other mixed drinks.